kaldoran/Send-file-P2P/README.md

 ```
 [PONG] Let check the pong result
 ```
+If all client respond in time, nothing should be print under the [PONG] message. (  We do not print something to avoid flood )
 ```
 [INFO] Client 6 do not respond to ping in time.
 [INFO] Client 6 disconnect